|

 Those Jews had said to Pilate, concerning the crucifixion of Jesus, "His blood be upon us, and upon our children."
 Matthew 27:25.

-Even though Yeshua prayed on the cross, "Father forgive them, for they know not what they do," it is obvious that those Jews were not saved and will not be, unless they repented and accepted Yeshua as their Final SIN Sacrifice (which He was!).
+Even though Yeshua prayed on the cross, "Father forgive them, for they know not what they do," it is obvious that those Jews were not saved and will not be, unless they repented and accepted Yeshua as their Divine Messiah and substitute (which he was!).
 Yeshua said, "No one comes to the Father except through Me."
 John 14:6.
 It would be pure folly to believe that He would give eternal salvation to those whom He destroyed in His wrath.
 Those Jews had said to Pilate concerning the crucifixion of Jesus, "His blood be upon us, and upon our children."
 Matthew 27:25.

 So the Scripture in Romans 9:27-28 is referring to the A.D.
 70 desolation, while the one in Romans 11:26 is addressing the salvation of all the Israel of God, Christians [Abraham's seed and heirs according to promise].
 There will be no blanket salvation for all Jews no more that there is blanket salvation for all mankind.
 It is quite clear, that all Jews will not be saved, neither will all natural Israel, nor all the gentiles, but only those who accept Yeshua haMaschiyach - the Torah observant Messiah who came to show us who God was, how to properly worship Him, and then to martyr Himself on our behalf.